atomify/atomify-js/README.md

 atomify-js takes an `opts` object and a `callback`.

 The `opts` object must contain an `entry` key that is the path to the entry file for atomify.
+You can pass any [browserify bundle options](https://github.com/substack/node-browserify#bbundleopts-cb) into the `opts` object as well.

 The `callback` will be called with an (optional) `error` as it's first argument and atomified `source`.